garfix/nligems/doc/internal/knowledge source interaction.md

 Data sources: knowledge sources

+## Assumptions

+* Closed world hypothesis: the database knows everything there is to know that's relevant to the domain.
+From the fact that no children are found for person X, may be concluded that he had no children.

 ## Domain specific to DB language conversion

 Is there a conversion from domain language to db language?